Star Wars Grammar By Yoda – A Delight For All You Grammar Lovers

 Something for Star Wars grammar lovers.

 There is nothing better than a little inverted Yoda grammar to get the purists’ teeth gnashing.
-This fantastic infographic gives a few examples of Yoda speak, which I have to admit, I love.
+The fantastic infographic below gives a few examples of Yoda speak, which I have to admit I love.

 Grammar rules

-While this is a fun little read, what this infographic really says, is that grammar is a flexible set of general rules.
+While this is a fun little read, what this infographic below illustrates, is that grammar is a flexible set of general rules.

-They can be modified, changed, and interpreted in a number of ways.
+They can be modified, changed, and interpreted in many ways.

-However, it pays to know the rules first before you decide to bend or break them.
+But it pays to know the rules first before you try to bend them.

 Yoda Grammar